Boosting Income

 1. Etsy

-• Pros: Easy to set up, built-in audience, simple fee structure
+• Pros: Easy setup, built-in audience, simple fee structure

-• Cons: High competition, fees for listing and selling
+• Cons: High competition, listing and selling fees

 2. Shopify

-• Pros: Full control over your shop, customizable website, no listing fees
+• Pros: Full control, customizable, no listing fees

 Step 3: Price Your Products Right